Probabilistic risk aversion for generalized rank-dependent functions: Preliminaries

+The following assumption on the set of distributions $\M$ will be useful for our characterization results.

+\theassumption{M} \begin{assumption} The set $\M$ is a convex subset of $\mathcal M_c$ and there exist three distinct points $x,y,z\in\R$ such that $\delta_x,\delta_y, \delta_z \in \M$. \end{assumption} Assumption \ref{assm:1} is very weak and harmless for any practical purpose.
+For a set $\M$ satisfying Assumption \ref{assm:1}, denote by

+In the set $\mathcal V_{\M}$, we do not impose the continuity or the monotonicity on $v$, and we only require that $v$ can take at least three distinct values on the points $ x,y,z $.
+For instance, this requirement holds true if $v$ is strictly increasing.

-In what follows, we will take the convexity of $h$ as the primary property to consider, as the preference represented by $I_h$ is strongly risk averse if $h$ is increasing and convex (Theorem 2 of \cite{Y87}).
+In what follows, we will take the convexity of $h$ as the primary property as opposite to concavity to consider, as the preference represented by $I_h$ is strongly risk averse in the sense of \cite{RS70} if $h$ is increasing and convex (Theorem 2 of \cite{Y87}).
 Changing convexity to concavity makes no real mathematical difference since all results can be written for concavity via a sign change; recall that this is an advantage of working with non-monotone mappings such as generalized rank-dependent functions.